Mammals of Australia: Evolutionary history

-Some claims were made about placental mammal fossils from the Eocene of Australia, called Tingamarra.
-These claims are based on only one found tooth having some characteristic features of condylarth, and were discussed widely.
-But both the age and placental nature of these fossils were challenged by other researchers.
+Some claims have been made about placental mammal fossils from the Eocene, called Tingamarra.
+These claims are based on fossils from the Murgon fossil site: the first find was a single tooth, which has some characteristic features of condylarthra, and later an ankle bone and an ear bone.
+Both the age and placental nature of these fossils have been challenged by other researchers.

 Monotremes and marsupials

 Monotremes are mammals with a unique method of reproduction: they lay eggs instead of giving birth to live young.
 Two of the five known living species of monotreme occur in Australia: the platypus and the short-beaked echidna.
 The platypus — a venomous, egg-laying, duck-billed, amphibious mammal — is one of the strangest creatures in the animal kingdom.
 When a platypus pelt was first presented by Joseph Banks to English naturalists in the late 18th century, they were convinced it must be a cleverly created hoax.
 Another strange monotreme is the short-beaked echidna; covered in hairy spikes, with a tubular snout in the place of a mouth, it has a tongue that can move in and out of the snout about 100 times per minute to capture termites.

 Australia is also home to the world's largest and most diverse selection of marsupials: mammals with a pouch in which they rear their young.
 The marsupial carnivores — order Dasyuromorphia — are represented by two surviving families: the Dasyuridae with 51 members, and the Myrmecobiidae with the numbat as its sole surviving member.

 The thylacine, or Tasmanian tiger, was the largest Dasyuromorphia and the last living specimen of the family Thylacinidae; however, the last known specimen died in captivity in 1936.
 The world's largest surviving carnivorous marsupial is the Tasmanian devil; it is the size of a small dog and hunts although it is opportunistic.
 It became extinct on the mainland some 600 years ago and is now found only in Tasmania.
-There are four species of quoll, or native cat, all of which are threatened species.
+There are four species of quoll, or native cats, all of which are threatened species.
 The remainder of the Dasyuridae are referred to as "marsupial mice"; most weigh less than 100 g.
 There are two species of marsupial mole — order Notoryctemorphia — that inhabit the deserts of Western Australia.
 These rare, blind, earless carnivores spend most of their time underground; little is known about them.

 The marsupial omnivores include the bandicoots and bilbies, order Peramelemorphia.
 There are seven species in Australia, most of which are endangered.
 These small creatures share several characteristic physical features: a plump, arch-backed body with a long, delicately tapering snout, large upright ears, long thin legs, and a thin tail.
 The evolutionary origin of this group is unclear, but they share characteristics from both carnivorous and herbivorous marsupials.